cstegel/glomerate/README.md

 # Overview

-Glomerate is an Entity Component System (ECS) created with C++11.
+Glomerate is a type-safe Entity Component System (ECS) created with C++11.
 It aims to provide a simple API with scalable performance.

 # Setup